grobocop12/spring_speech_to_text_app/README.md

 # spring_speech_to_text_app
-This application use Google's Speech To Text API to create transcription from sound recorded by users microphone.
+This application uses Google's Speech To Text API to transcript voice recorded by users microphone.
-It is designed to run on Google Cloud App Engine.
+It is designed to run on Google Cloud's App Engine.

-Recorded sound is converted to mp3 and sent with AJAX to server.
+Recorded sound is converted to mp3 format and sent by AJAX to server.
-Servers response contains transcription and level of transcriptions confidence, which is a number between 0 and 1.
+Response contains transcription and percentage of confidence.

 Transcription can be easily copied to clipboard by clicking the button.